mcserverhosting-net/sitev2/content/faqs/00-setting_up_your_server_hardware_requirements.md

 ---
 title: Setting Up Your Server - Understanding Hardware Requirements
 FAQ: What Hardware Do You Need for Your Minecraft Server?
-categories: ["Server Hosting Basics", "Server Setup"]
+faqs: ["Server Hosting Basics", "Server Setup"]
 ---

 ## Hardware Essentials for Your MC Server Hosting LLC Minecraft Server